Z7K8L3/Z7K8L3/README.md

 <h3 align="left">About Me</h3>
 <p align="left">
-I'm a passionate and detail-oriented software development enthusiast currently studying at CodeSpace Academy, working towards earning my Software Development certificate, which I anticipate receiving in December.
+I'm a passionate and detail-oriented software development enthusiast, I studied at CodeSpace Academy, where I obtained my Software Development certificate in December 2023.
 My journey into the world of code began with a strong interest in various areas of technology, including cars, gaming, fashion, and the world of Movies/Shows/YouTube.

 🚗🎮👕🎥